Digital Policy Hub

 Digital Policy Hub Doctoral Fellow

 Laila Mourad is a Ph.D. candidate at York University where she is exploring how home-based labour in the gig economy can inform and shape our understanding of the evolving notions of “work” in the digital economy.
 She applies an interdisciplinary approach to her research of gender, labour and international development, and examines how existing and emerging technologies transform the ways in which household economies and social relationalities are envisioned, as well as their role in development.
 She is the co-founder of SWANA Collective, a group that aspires to cultivate alternative decolonial spaces in academia and beyond.
-During her fellowship with the Digital Policy Hub, Laila will examine how existing and emerging technologies transform economic activities.
+During her fellowship with the Digital Policy Hub, Laila examined how existing and emerging technologies transform economic activities.

 • Maral Niazi PhD (7)